-Re-identification probability is the estimated probability that an outside party will be able to use information contained in a de-identified dataset to make identity-related inferences about individuals.
-This outside party was originally termed a data intruder, although the terms adversary and attacker are also used, borrowing from the colorful language of information security.
+Re-identification probability is the probability that an individual's identity will be correctly inferred by an outside party using information contained in a de-identified dataset.
+This outside party was originally termed a data intruder, although the terms adversary and attacker are also used in the literature, borrowing from the colorful language of information security.

 Different kinds of re-identification probabilities for this data intruder can be calculated.
+Here are several kinds of probabilities, as well as proposals for new, declarative, self-describing names: